satvikshukla/swehacks/README.md

 # SWEHacks
 Team Members: [Tessa Wiedmann](https://github.com/tessawiedmann), Veronica Chang, Yogasai Gazula, Allison Lee, and Satvik Shukla.

-We used stats from top 50 github repositories (based on stars, forks, and trends) to get the industry standard for 'good' repositories.
-Given them, now one can compare any given repositry (the comments on the issues assigned) with that industry standard and get indiciations on how to be a more effective and efficient team.
+We used stats from top 50 Github repositories (based on stars, forks, and trends) to get the industry standard for 'good' repositories.
+Given them, now anyone can compare any given repository (the comments on the issues assigned) with that industry standard and get indications on how to be a more effective and efficient team.

 Let us have coders be better leaders.